nicholastating/pandemic/docs/rules/roles.md

 Note: When moving a player's pawn as if it were your own, discard cards for Direct and Charter Flights from _your_ hand.
 A card discarded for a Charter flight must match the city the pawn is moving from.

 The Dispatcher can only _move_ other players' pawns; they may not direct them to do other actions, such as Treat Disease.

+## Medic

+The Medic removes _all_ cubes, not 1, of the same color when doing the Treat Disease action.

+If a disease has been cured, he automatically removes all cubes of that color from a city, simply by entering it or being there.
+This does not take an action.

+Note: The Medic's automatic removal of cubes can occur on other players' turns, if they are moved by the Dispatcher or the Airlift Event.